MooersLab/EasyPyMOL/README.md

 We tried to make the code backward compatible to 1.5.
 We do not gaurantee that this code works with earlier versions of PyMOL.
 Nor do we guarantee that the code will do not fail in future versions of PyMOL.
 In PyMOL version 1.6, there were several changes reduced backward compatibility.
+We also do not guarantee that the code will work after you cusotmize its installation.

 Instructions
 --------------------------------------------------------------------------------